The Arousal video Game AnnotatIoN (AGAIN) Dataset: AGAIN Analysis

-By applying this pairwise transformation to consecutive time-windows the preference learning paradigm is reformulated as binary classification.
-To construct accessible and simple models of arousal, in this initial study we employ a \emph{Random Forest Classifier}.
+As mentioned above, applying this pairwise transformation to consecutive time windows reformulates the preference learning paradigm as binary classification.
+To construct accessible and simple models of arousal, this initial study employs a \emph{Random Forest Classifier}.
 A Random Forest (RF) is an ensemble learning method, which operates by constructing a number of randomly initialised \emph{decision trees} and uses the \emph{mode} of their independent predictions as its output.
 Decision trees are simple learning algorithms, which operate through an acyclical network of nodes that split the decision process along smaller feature sets and model the prediction as a tree of decisions \cite{lewis2000introduction}.
 In this paper we are using the RF implementation in the \emph{Scikit-learn} Python library \cite{scikit-learn}.
 We initialise RFs with their default parameters.
 For controlling overfitting we set the number of estimators in the RF to $100$ and the maximum depth of each tree to $10$.
-This experimental setup is meant to provide a simple baseline prediction performance for the dataset, and thus, we are not tuning the hyperparameters of the algorithm in this paper any further.
+This experimental setup is meant to provide a simple baseline prediction performance for the dataset, and thus we are not tuning the hyperparameters of the algorithm.

-To examine the validity of the \emph{general features} discussed in Section \ref{sec:features}, models are constructed for each game based on three different feature sets: 1) game \emph{specific} features excluding additional general features 2) \emph{general} features that include only the features shown on Table \ref{tab:general_features} and 3) \emph{all} features combined.
+To examine the validity of the \emph{general features} discussed in Section \ref{sec:features}, models are constructed for each game based on three different feature sets: 1) game-\emph{specific} features excluding general features 2) \emph{general} features across games shown on Table \ref{tab:general_features} and 3) \emph{all} features combined.
 Due to the pairwise transformation discussed above, the baseline accuracy of all experiments is 50\%.
 Because RFs are stochastic algorithms, we run each experiment 5 times and we report the 10-fold cross validation accuracy.
 Note that each fold contains the data of 10 to 12 participants and no two folds contain data from the same participant.
 The reported statistical significance is measured with two-tailed Student's $t$-tests with $\alpha=0.05$, adjusted with the Bonferroni correction where applicable.